aaron-grau/curic/nontech-readings/javascript.md

 ```

 ### Currying
 *Currying* occurs when a function returns another function.
-This is typically used to break out multiple arguments into a multiple calls.
+This is typically used to allow for partial evaluation of arguments.
 For example:

 ```javascript
 function f(x) {